 Mainly women are designated in these tasks of making tortillasAlthough every child has made tortillas with his mother, grandmother, or aunts, for what they know how to do.
 This time to make tortillas is a time for gossip, something very important in most cultures.
 Surely it is something we have done all of sharing gossip with family or friends in the kitchen.

 MAYAN AGRICULTURE: THE MILPA

-The Mayan milpa system is a type of low intensity ancestral agriculture, which from practices such as the grave, slash and burn, establishes crops of corn, beans and squash.
+The Mayan milpa system is a type of low-intensity ancestral agriculture that, based on practices such as the grave, slash and burn, establishes crops of corn, beans and squash.
 Fountain on the Mayan cornfield with interesting data to those who are interested.

-The importance of corn in the life of the Maya is so evident that, at the time of the Haciendas, the landowners did not have the hair of fools, and provided land to the Mayas for milpas within the haciendas.
-In order for men to support their families and thus not break with tradition the head of the family as the provider of food.
+The importance of maize in the life of the Maya is so evident that in the time of the Haciendas, the landowners did not have a fool's hair, and they provided land to the "well-behaved" Maya to have cornfields within the haciendas.
+With the purpose that the men support their families and not break in this way with the tradition of the head of the family as the provider of food.

-The Mayan calendar, one of the brightest conquests of the human mind, was originally due to those needs to know the precise time in which they should sow and harvest.
-Speaking to the people of this land, they name the days of the solstice as the beginning of the sowing or the end of the harvest.
+The Mayan calendar, one of the most brilliant conquests of the human mind, was originally due to those needs to know the precise time in which they should sow and harvest.
+Talking to the people of this land, they name the days of the solstice as the beginning of the sowing or the end of the harvest.

-Mayan beliefs were built around agriculture and influential deities such as the deity of the rain or that of the wind.
-Corn is the little sun that illuminates them on Earth, that's why they constantly rotate around him.
+Mayan beliefs were built around agriculture and influential deities such as the deity of rain or that of the wind.
+He corn It is the small sun that illuminates them on Earth, that is why they constantly revolve around it.

-The milpa for the Mayan continues to be, in addition to being a fundamental part of rural families, a space where they gather to talk, have a drink or gossip.
-It becomes their meeting place, just as parks, squares or baseboards are in cities and towns.
+The milpa for the Maya continues to be, in addition to being a fundamental part of rural families, a space where they meet to talk, have a drink or gossip.
+It becomes their meeting place, just as parks, squares or zócalos are in cities and towns.